Clemapfel/Mousetrap.jl/README.md

 + Simplify installation process to `] add mousetrap`
 + Add support for loading custom themes by exposing the CSS interface
 + Allow bundling of the Julia runtime and all necessary binary dependencies into a portable executable
-+ Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored at runtime C-side
++ Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side
 + Implement drag & drop for files, images, and widgets
 + Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
 + Allow for audio playback and manipulating audio data